-A central fact of social life is that when someone dies, any assets they have managed to accumulate during their lifetime is left behind.
+A central fact of social life is that when someone dies, any assets they have managed to accumulate during their lifetime are left behind.
 Social rules dictate that the property of the deceased rightfully belongs to the family members, which creates an enormous bias of economic distribution towards those born into wealthy families.
 Strictly based on fortuitous genetics, offspring of well-off families inherit money and assets, as well as traits that influence their ability to further accumulate wealth (like orientation towards the future, work ethic, school attainment, etc.).
 Recent evidence on the intergenerational correlation of incomes suggests that parental income and wealth are strong predictors of the likely economic status of the next generation: a son born in the top decile has a 22,9% chance of attaining the top decile, whereas a son of the poorest decile’s chance of attaining the top decile is only 1,3%.
 There is more evidence that validates the concept of inheritance privilege, like the fact that those who receive an inheritance are more likely to own a home than those who do not (regardless of the size of the inheritance) (Flippem, 2001).

 Although inheritances per se are not a primary cause of inequality, they perpetuate a gap in opportunities that is reflected in today’s unequal distribution of wealth – the richest 1% have more wealth that the rest of the world combined, according to Oxfam.
 The prevalent meritocratic rhetoric idolises the “self-made” man (particularly in the USA, where the people actually elected one for office).
 Although these magnates are perceived by many as the epitome of meritocracy, a recent study shows that that often isn’t the case.
 The study estimated that more than 20% of the moguls in the Forbes 400 list had inherited sufficient wealth to make the list without accounting for their current businesses, and almost all had inherited businesses or large amounts of money and assets, with only 30% coming from a lower or middle-class background.
 This unequal distribution of opportunities allows the heirs of unearned streams of income to collect returns and further accumulate wealth, widening the inheritance disparity.